Russian forms of addressing

-The system of Russian forms of addressing is used by the speakers of Russian languages to linguistically encode relative social status, degree of respect and the nature of interpersonal relationship.
-Typical linguistic tools employed for this purpose include using different parts of a person's full name, name suffixes, and honorific plural.
+The system of Russian forms of addressing is used in Russian languages to indicate relative social status and the degree of respect between speakers.
+Typical language for this includes using certain parts of a person's full name, name suffixes, and honorific plural, as well as various titles and ranks.

 Linguistic instruments

 T–V distinction

 The most important, grammaticalized distinction is between plain (T) and honorific (V) form, the latter being expressed through honorific second person plural, reflected both in personal pronouns and verb declension.
 Historically, it used to be accompanied by slovoyers (enclitic -s added to one or several words of a phrase) and analytic verb form “изволить + infinitive”, both of which gradually fell out of use.

 The choice between T and V forms is influenced by a number of factors, such as relative age and position, relationship between the speaker and the addressee, as well the general formality of the situation.

 Generally, T-form is reserved to informal communication between friends and family members.
 Depending on the corporate culture, it may also be used between colleagues of the same age.
-Sometimes T-form is used unilaterally to address one's inferiors, e.g. by a boss addressing employees or by a teacher addressing students, or by and elder addressing junior.
+Sometimes T-form is used unilaterally to address one's inferiors, e.g. by a boss addressing employees or by a teacher addressing students, or by an elder addressing junior.